huynguy-db/arcion-docs/content/docs/references/source-prerequisites/Db2.md

   {{< hint "info" >}}
   - You must create publications for each and every DB2 table to be replicated .
-  - Blitzz replicant supports both XML and DELIMITED formats of publication map.
+  - Arcion replicant supports both XML and DELIMITED formats of publication map.
 The example above uses XML format.
   {{< /hint >}}

 ### Start Q Capture program